lightningbolt047/Fallback/README.md

 <div>
     <h2>About</h2>
     <p>An application you "Fallback" to when you don't have access to your 2FA codes.
 Fallback is built using Flutter and follows Material Design 3.
-The Android app is now available on Google Play Store.</p>
+The Android app is now available on <a href="https://play.google.com/store/apps/details?id=com.lightning.fallback">Google Play Store</a>.</p>
 </div>

 <div>